OpenFieldAutomation-OFA/ros-weed-control/README.md

     sudo reboot
     ```

-## Run Program
+### Run Program
-After the setup you can build your workspace.
+After the setup you can build the packages.
 ```bash
 cd ~/ros2_ws
 colcon build --symlink-install